 Glue the two workpiece ends and join them.
 Grab your spring clamps, and attach one of them to the top of the clamp block; adjust the workpieces until they are aligned, and then attach the second spring clamp.
 Let them sit until the glue dries and your 45-degree angle joint is formed.

 An Alternative To Regular Spring Clamps

-As an alternative to the spring clamp, you could use a spring miter clamp.
+You could use a spring miter clamp as an alternative to the spring clamp.
 You’re more likely to have spring clamps in your workshop, though, and they are more than adequate for the task.
 We wrote about spring clamps and spring miter clamps recently, also, and you’ll find that article here.